We just have to win this election because he's even predicting a bloodbath.

 What is your personal safety and security plan?

-Now, I've always been a big believer in the Second Amendment and my entire adult life have had a license to carry.
+Now, I've always been a big believer in the Second Amendment, and my entire adult life have had a license to carry.

-Uh however, I like options.
+However, I like options.

 I like choices.

-Maybe instead of needing the lethal option, maybe the non-lethal option that burner B Y R N A offers, maybe that would be appropriate in the right situation.
+Maybe instead of needing the lethal option, maybe the non-lethal option that Burner, B-Y-R-N-A, offers, maybe that would be appropriate in the right situation because I know it's saving lives every day.

-We have tons of stories we've been telling you about, and burner is a non-lethal alternative that can safeguard uh you, your family, your employees.
+And Burner is a non-lethal alternative that can safeguard you, your family, your employees.

 It's legal in all 50 states.

-No uh permits, no background checks needed.
+No permits, no background checks needed.

 It's designed for easy use, and it fires away powerful deterrents like tear gas, kinetic rounds, and you can incapacitate even the largest perpetrator for 30 to 40 minutes.